Govt. Tourism License 3195/080/81

 Trekkers, from each corner of the globe, travel each year on a similar pilgrimage.
 They are all bound to the pinnacle of the earth.
 To the base of Mount Everest.

 If a trek across Mount Everest’s base is your next career milestone, you might be discouraged to hear that the trek does not grant you climbing qualifications.
-Think hard, long, and deep: mental and physical preparation will be imperative before hitting the slopes.
+Think hard, long, and deep.
+Mental and physical preparation will be imperative before hitting the slopes.
 The journey can be long, tiresome, and stressful.
 Long use of your legs, high elevation, and extreme conditions, living on the mountain for periods of time.
 Surpassing yourself, however, is a monumental memory.
 Everest base camp and a sense of gratification are your prizes.

-Base Camp Trekking to Everest
+Base Camp Trekking

-The Everest Base Camp (EBC) trek is a uniquely beautiful incline for trekkers at Everest.
+The Everest Base Camp trek (EBC) is a uniquely beautiful incline for trekkers at Everest.
 It begins with a wild flight towards Lukla, the jump-off point for the base camp, and follows the spellbinding Khumbu valley.

 The water you must travel to and fro is about 136km and takes about 12-16 days.
 Along the way, you will visit the regions of Phakding, Namche Bazaar, Teboche, Dingboche, Lobuche, and Gorak Shep.